K7MDL2/BT-Keyboard-CW-Keyer/README.md

 I am using a Rii model i8+ (aka K08) mini dual mode keyboard with touchpad and buttons.
 The bt_keyboard code was looking for appearance == 0x031c and UUID == 0x1812 to initiate connection to the keyboard.
 The Rii keyboard showed up as UUID=0x0000.
 I bypassed the UUID match and just use appearance value.
 The code scans BLE thgen BT to build a device list.
 It then scans the list and connects to the first device that matches the appearance number.

 As of 10/1/2025 initial code check-in, the code accepts 0-9, a-z, and space character.
 Letters are converted to upper case.
 The characters are sent out real time as morse code on a PWM I/O pin.
-I hooked up a standard piezo buzzer.
+I hooked up a standard piezo buzzer to pin 25.
 The speed and frequency are set in the code.
 An onboard user LED (blue in my case) on pin 2 also lights.

 Hardware is a ESP32-WROOM-32 module from https://www.amazon.com/dp/B0C5MJ6CPL.
 Use care, some are older or even single core versions, many listing make it hard to tell.